GENERAL INFORMATION: 503-823-4000

-U. “Parks and Recreation SDC Capital Improvement Plan” also called the Parks and Recreation SDC-CIP, means the City program set forth in the “SDC Methodology Report” to be funded with Parks and Recreation SDC revenues.
+U. “Parks and Recreation SDC Capital Improvement Plan,” also called the Parks and Recreation SDC-CIP, means the City program set forth in the “SDC Methodology Report,” as amended in accordance with this Chapter, of projects to be funded with Parks and Recreation SDC revenues.

 V. “Permit” means a Building Permit.

-2. pertains to the park categories defined in Parks 2020 or in the Park SDC/CIP: local access, city-wide access, regional, urban, neighborhood or community parks, botanic and community gardens trails, or habitat.
-If the proposed donation is a habitat, it must be adjacent to a Portland Parks property, or it must be a minimum of 3 contiguous acres with at least 66 percent of its area covered by the City’s environmental overlay zone.
-If the proposed donation is a trail, it must be designated as a recreational trail on the City’s Comprehensive Plan;
+3. A donation of a habitat or trail.
+If the donation is a habitat, it must be adjacent to a Portland Parks property, or it must be a minimum of 3 contiguous acres with at least 66 percent of its area covered by the City’s environmental overlay zone.
+If the donation is a trail, it must be a major public trail designated on the City’s Official Zoning Maps.

-d.
-An improvement or conveyance of Real Property Interests for parks and recreational use which does not otherwise meet the requirements of this section, is not already committed by contract or other obligation to public recreational use, and in the opinion of the Director in his or her reasonable discretion the improvement or conveyance serves the City’s public parks and recreation needs as well or better than the improvements or conveyance described above.
+4. An improvement or conveyance of Real Property Interests for parks and recreational use that does not otherwise qualify as a Qualified Public Improvement; is not separately eligible for a credit, bonus, or other compensation; and, in the opinion of the Director in their reasonable discretion, serves the City’s public parks and recreation needs.

 Z. “Rate Group” means one of four rates or groups of rates, each of which has its own percentage split between land costs and development costs as follows: